-North Shore University Hospital (Manhasset) ("NSUH-M") has 788-certified beds.
-When projects financed with the Series 2007 Bonds are completed and surveyed by the Department of Health, certified beds are expected to be 812.
+North Shore University Hospital (Manhasset) (as hereinbefore defined, "NSUH-M") has 812certified beds.
 First chartered in 1946, NSUH-M is located in Manhasset, New York.
-NSUH-M is a tertiary care teaching hospital.
+NSUH-M, which opened in 1953, is a tertiary care teaching hospital.

-North Shore University Hospital at Syosset ("NSUH-S") NSUH-S does business as Syosset Hospital.
-NSUH-S is a 103-certified bed hospital, specializing primarily in minimally invasive and ambulatory surgical services.
-NSUH-S is located in Syosset, New York.
+North Shore University Hospital (Syosset) (as hereinbefore defined, "NSUH-S") does business as Syosset Hospital.
+NSUH-S is a 103-certified bed hospital offering specialized inpatient and ambulatory surgical services.
+NSUH-S is a full-service community hospital with inpatient medical-surgical and intensive care units and an emergency department.
+NSUH-S, which opened in 1962, is located in Syosset, New York.